 Projects in the metropolitan areas should be confirmed as being included in the metropolitan transportation plan and at least one phase included in the TIP before a CE is approved.
 For all CE projects that add capacity, in addition to fiscal constraint, the 'design concept and scope' of the project is verified before approval of the CE.
 'Design concept' and 'design scope' are defined in the planning requirements (23 CFR § 450.104) and the need to confirm is related to Clean Air Act requirements.
 'Design concept' is defined as the type of facility such as a freeway or arterial.
 'Design scope' is defined as the design aspects of the project such as the number of lanes.
 This is demonstrated by matching the description of the project in the CE with the programming (TIP/STIP) information.
 For capacity projects in nonattainment and maintenance areas this information is documented in the Air Quality Clearance Form.
 The Air Quality Section completes this form for all projects in nonattainment and maintenance areas.
 Projects in attainment areas are documented by the Air Quality Program Manager with an Air Quality Clearance Form.
-The Air Quality Clearance Form is sent to the ENV Planner to indicate the CE is ready for approval.
+The Air Quality Clearance Form.
+The Air Quality Clearance Form.